gyuann/python-sasl3/README.md

 Original package wasn't maintained and had issue wth latest Python 3 releases, and also had runtime issues running on RHEL6.
 Python `sasl3` package solves these issues.

+Other than that, it's a drop-in replacement for original `sasl` package - no changes to your Python code is necessary, including the name of the imported package - still stays just `sasl` (and not `sasl3` as the name of the pypi repo).

 ## External dependencies

 You need following external packages installed on the system to pip-install `sasl3` :